JujuAdams/Chatterbox/docs/latest/getting-started.md

 ChatterboxLoadFromFile("example.yarn");
 ```

+Once a source file has been loaded it can be accessed from anywhere by a chatterbox.
+You will encounter errors if a source file has not been loaded and you try to use it so be careful how you structure your YarnScript.

 ?> The first file that you load becomes the "default" source file for Chatterbox.

 !> Chatterbox parses and compiles YarnScript files when loaded for better performance later; as a result, you may find that there's a short hang when loading large YarnScript files.
 You should try to load YarnScript files during a loading screen to minimise disruption to the user experience.